50 Mesmerizing Attractions in the Southwest

 18. Slate Mountain trail

-The Slate Mountain trail is a moderately difficult trek which leads you to the most amazing overlook of the San Francisco Peaks mountain range.
+The Slate Mountain trail is a moderately difficult trek which leads you to the most amazing overlook of the San Francisco Peaks.
 With the immense beauty of this trail, it’s crazy how isolated it remains.
 Perhaps, this is because tourists do not want to make the 35 mile drive outside of Flagstaff.
 The trail involves a challenging 2+ mile climb to the summit, however, the gradual switchbacks and lack of big boulders to scramble up make it feel a bit easier than it appears at first glance.

 Location: About 30 miles outside of Flagstaff, off of Hwy 180